George Best: International career

 On 15 May 1971, Best scored possibly the most famous "goal" of his career at Windsor Park in Belfast against England.
 As Gordon Banks, the English goalkeeper, released the ball in the air in order to kick the ball downfield, Best managed to kick the ball first, which sent the ball high over their heads and heading towards the open goal.
 Best outpaced Banks and headed the ball into the empty goal, but the goal was disallowed by referee Alistair Mackenzie.

 Best continued to be selected for Northern Ireland throughout the 1970s, despite his fluctuating form and off field problems.
 Dutch captain Johan Cruyff commented: "What he [Best] had was unique, you can't coach it".
+One of best's most memorable performances came in a 2–2 draw against Netherlands in a World Cup qualifier in Rotterdam on 13 October 1976; during the match, he famously nutmegged Cruyff.
+His final appearance for Northern Ireland came in the reverse fixture against the Netherlands, at Windsor Park on 12 October of the following year, which ended in a 1–0 defeat.

 Best was considered briefly by manager Billy Bingham for the 1982 World Cup, but at the age of 35, with his football skills dulled by age and drink (and five years having passed since his last cap), he was not selected for the Northern Ireland squad.
 A proponent of a United Ireland football team, in 2005 Best stated: "I've always thought that at any given time both the Republic and Northern Ireland have had some great world class players.
 I still hope that in my lifetime it happens."